sentryco/OnboardKit/README.md

 - [ ] Add gif for iOS and macOS
 - [ ] Add modal sheet example
 - [ ] Enabele isTest in the scope of this package
+- [ ] Add note regarding implemnting a lockable view with onboardview.
+How the structure will look etc